nashiradeer/hydrogen/README.md

 ## Configuring

-There's two ways to configure Hydrogen, using the config file or environment variables, remembering that the environment variable is only used if the equivalent field isn't present on the config file.
+There are two ways to configure Hydrogen, using the config file or environment variables, remembering that the environment variable is only used if the equivalent field isn't present on the config file.

 ### Config file